 Klook.com

-• Prioritize accommodation within walking distance of a train or subway station
+• The 10-Minute Rule: Always choose accommodation within short walking distance of a train or subway station.

 Daniele